 I looked through the rounded door's viewport to see the arriving Plus-wing fighter now being automatically captured and brought through the landing bay in top and bottom slots running across the bay among retracted service lifts, to dock with the portal we were standing at.
 The portal door then swung open as the craft's cockpit hatch also rolled open upwards to reveal the craft's occupants.

 In addition to the seated pilot, two Terrians were now floating, one on either side of him.
 Both were wearing respirators to breathe while in our atmosphere.
 One appeared to be older and dressed in an important-looking red and white robe and hat of some kind, while the other appeared to be somewhat younger and dressed far simpler in some kind of two-tone green close-fitting bodysuit.
 Even looking at them, while somewhat paler in skin tone than any of us, they were peaceful, wise, even beautiful and ethereal beings.
-They just flowed from their large, gentle eyes and round heads that had round, tail-like appendages at the back, then down their small necks and gently-curved and clothed bodies that had two arms with hands of tapering thumbs and three fingers.
+They just flowed from their large, gentle eyes and round heads that had round, tail-like appendages at the back, then down their small necks and gently-curved and clothed bodies that had two arms with hands of tapering thumbs and two fingers.
 Their bodies ended in flat, almost tadpole-like tails that propelled them when they moved.
 From the ones I'd seen our medical robots examine, when stationary the Terrians seemed to be able to either float vertically, or sit or lie on surfaces at will.